ISISComputingGroup/ibex_developers_manual/Galil.md

 - Oscillating collimator.
 LET, MERLIN.
 Thread number defaults to 2, but can be set via PV
 - Fermi chopper lift.
 EMMA.
 Thread number fixed to 5

+## Assigning IP addresses

+The IP address of a Galil can only be established using a serial connection.
+This must be set up.

+For a Galil DMC 2280, there are no problems
+1) Enter the command IA n1,n2,n3,n4 e.g. IA 192,168,1,201
+2) Enter the command BN to burn permanently into Galil

+For a Galil DMC 4280, the firmware will not retain the IP address.
+As a result a trick must be used :
+1) The IP address can not be burnt into the Galil.
+As a result, a program must be saved into the Galil that assigns the IP address when the Galil is powered up.
+For the IA command, use the appropriate IP address desired.
+2) Send the following program to the Galil
+`#AUTO
+DH0
+IA 192,168,1,201
+EN`
+3) Once entered, the program must be saved into the Galil permanently.
+4) Issue command BP (for burn program)
+5) Power cycle and the Galil should be available on the network.
+6) Please note : do not overwrite the permanent program resident in the Galil.
+It can be overwritten as long as it is not made permanent.
+Other programs, such as homing routines can be downloaded into the device but should not be burnt in.

 # Trouble Shooting

 See [Motors Trouble Shooting](Motors-Trouble-Shooting)